 Fabricators use the conventional plating process to plate the slots for the VeCS technology.
 In fact, plating slots is easier than plating holes as fluid exchange is slots is better.
 Moreover, the high fluid exchange in slots prevents aspect ratio issues.

 Manufacturers can use the regular materials they use for circuit boards for VeCS as well.
 They can use the same dielectric and copper thicknesses typical to the industry.

-Rush PCB suggests using VeCS technology for HDI PCBs, as it does not require any additional capital equipment, and any medium/high technology PCB manufacturer can start using it with some training.
-The VeCS technology offers a cost trade-off as the increase in the routing density results in a reduction of the number of signal and reference layers or a smaller board.
+Rush PCB suggests using VeCS technology for HDI PCBs, as it does not require any additional capital equipment.
+In addition, it doesn’t need any medium/high technology PCB manufacturer can start using it with some training.
+The VeCS technology offers a cost trade-off as the increase in the routing density.
+It results in a reduction of the number of signal and reference layers or a smaller board.